 Recommendations Consensus statement instruction Ref.
-Comprehensive genetic testing is recommended for all patients with consistent phenotypic features of ACM, including those cases diagnosed post-mortem, whatever familial context. , • 370 Genetic testing of first tier definitive disease-associated genes (currently PKP2 , DSP , DSG2 , DSC2 , JUP , TMEM43 , PLN , FLNC , DES , LMNA ) is recommended.
-0 370 , 371 Owing to the possibility of complex genotypes, in families with multiple affected members, the case with the more severe and/or earlier phenotype may be considered the 'genetic proband' and be tested first.
-V 362 In patients with a borderline ACM phenotype, comprehensive genetic testing may be considered.
-The identification of a LP/P genetic variant would be useful to confirm the diagnosis. $\overline{}$ 372 Variant-specific genetic testing is recommended for family members and appropriate relatives following the identification of the disease-causative variant. • 370 , 373 Predictive genetic testing in related children is recommended in those aged >10-12 years. • 370 , 374 Predictive genetic testing in related children aged below 10-12 years may be considered, especially where there is a family history of early-onset disease. $\overline{}$ Expert opinion
+Comprehensive genetic testing is recommended for all patients with consistent phenotypic features of ACM, including those cases diagnosed post-mortem, whatever familial context.
+370 Genetic testing of first tier definitive disease-associated genes (currently PKP2, DSP, DSG2, DSC2, JUP, TMEM43, PLN, FLNC, DES, LMNA) is recommended.
+370,371 Owing to the possibility of complex genotypes, in families with multiple affected members, the case with the more severe and/or earlier phenotype may be considered the 'genetic proband' and be tested first.
+362 In patients with a borderline ACM phenotype, comprehensive genetic testing may be consid- ered.
+The identification of a LP/P genetic variant would be useful to confirm the diagnosis.
+372 Cor ntinued

+Recommendations Consensus statement instruction Ref.
+Variant-specific genetic testing is recommended for family members and appropriate relatives following the identification of the disease-causative variant.
+370,373 Predictive genetic testing in related children is recommended in those aged >10-12 years.
+370,374 Predictive genetic testing in related children aged below 10-12 years may be considered, especially where there is a family history of early-onset disease. $\mathbf{\tilde{\mathbf{v}}}$ Expert opinio

-Arrhythmogenic cardiomyopathy is mainly characterized by fibro or fibrofatty myocardial replacement which can cause progressive global/regional ventricular dysfunction, and high burden of ventricular arrhythmias.
-The structural alterations can affect left, right, or both ventricles which lead to three recognized phenotypic variants: the dominant-right ('the classic arrhythmogenic right ventricular cardiomyopathy'-ARVC) variant, the biventricular variant (Biv ACM), and the dominant-left variant (also known as 'arrhythmogenic left ventricular cardiomyopathy'-ALVC).
-The identification of a LP/P genetic variant is a major diagnostic criterion in all types and can be a necessary requirement for the ALVC variant.
-The most common pattern of inheritance in monogenic ACM is AD.
-However, Naxos disease and Carvajal syndrome, which lead to the identification of the desmosomal cause of the disease are both recessive conditions.
+Arrhythmogenic cardiomyopathy is mainly characterized by fibro or fibrofatty myocardial replacement which can cause progressive global/regional ventricular dysfunction, and high burden of ventricular arrhythmias.375 Structural alterations can affect left, right, or both ventricles which lead to three recognized phenotypic variants: the dominant-right ('the classic arrhythmogenic right ventricular cardiomyopathy'-ARVC) variant, the biventricular variant (Biv ACM), and the dominant-left variant (also known as 'arrhythmogenic left ventricular cardiomyopathy'-ALVC).
+The identification of a LP/P genetic variant is a major diagnostic criterion in all types and can be a necessary requirement for the ALVC variant.372 The most common pattern of inheritance in monogenic ACM is AD.
+However, Naxos disease and Carvajal syndrome, which lead to the identification of the desmosomal cause of the disease are both recessive conditions.373